William Chambers, born 16 April 1800, was a writer, publisher, social reformer, Lord Provost of Edinburgh and much more besides.

 Sadly, he died on 20 May 1883, only a few days before the kirk was due to reopen.
 The first religious service to be held in the newly refurbished building was the funeral of William Chambers.

 Although he had purchased and extensively renovated the estate of Glenormiston near Peebles in 1849, he was buried in Peebles at the site of the original St Andrew’s parish church.

-Of the new wider streets created in the Old Town – Chambers Street – today the home of the National Museum of Scotland, was named in William’s honor.
+Of the new wider streets created in the Old Town – Chambers Street – today the home of the National Museum of Scotland was named in William’s honour.
 It’s also the site of a bronze commemorative statue of the former Lord Provost.
-It’s low base with bronze reliefs depict, Literature, Liberality and Perseverance.
+Its low base with bronze reliefs depicts, Literature, Liberality and Perseverance.

 William Chambers: Greyfriars Bobby

 Nearby is another statue with often forgotten connections to William Chambers – Greyfriars Bobby.
-This little Skye Terrier who, as the story goes, guarded his master’s grave in Greyfriars Kirkyard until his death.
+This little Skye Terrier, as the story goes, guarded his master’s grave in Greyfriars Kirkyard until his death.